airbnb/reair/README.md

 ./gradlew shadowjar -p main -x test
 ```

-* Create a local text file containing the tables that you want to copy.
-A row in the text file should consist of the DB name and the table name separated by a period. e.g.
+* Create a local text file containing the tables that you want to copy and put it  on destination hdfs,  A row in the text file should consist of the DB name and the table name separated by a period. e.g.

 ```
 my_db1.my_table1